outlandi-co/reading-notes/reading-notes/code-102/code-102-class-08.md

 **Why would we use a loop in our code?**

--They repeat an action some number of times.
+- They repeat an action some number of times.
 (Note that it's possible that number could be zero!)

-The various loop mechanisms offer different ways to determine the start and end points of the loop.
-There are various situations that are more easily served by one type of loop over the others.
+- The various loop mechanisms offer different ways to determine the start and end points of the loop.
+- There are various situations that are more easily served by one type of loop over the others.

 **When does a for loop stop executing?**

+- A loop stops executing when it is executed until the statement is true.

 **How many times will a while loop execute?**

+-It all depends on the specified condition set that the loop will be executed.